b-gossler/Invade_Public_Server/README.md

 # Invade_Public_Server

-Please upload to your branch before uploading on the main branch
+Please make sure that your changes are working before uploading it